Self-referential humor: Metaparody

 Metaparody is a form of humor or literary technique consisting "parodying the parody of the original", sometimes to the degree that the viewer is unclear as to which subtext is genuine and which subtext parodic.
+An example of a Metaparody would be the film "Scary Movie" which parodies the film "Scream" which is itself a parody.

 RAS Syndrome

-RAS syndrome refers to the redundant use of one or more of the words that make up an acronym or initialism with the abbreviation itself, thus in effect repeating one or more words.
-However, "RAS" stands for Redundant Acronym Syndrome; therefore, the full phrase yields "Redundant Acronym Syndrome syndrome" and is self-referencing in a comical manner.
-It also reflects an excessive use of TLAs (Three Letter Acronyms).
+RAS syndrome is the redundant use of one or more of the words that make up an acronym or initialism with the abbreviation itself, thus in effect repeating one or more words.
+"RAS" stands for Redundant Acronym Syndrome and so RAS syndrome is self-referencing.